Capitol Police Formally Clear Officer Who Shot Rioter

 One House Republican, Rep. Paul Gosar of Arizona — who has a history of associating with extremists and white nationalists — accused the officer of “lying in wait” to carry out an “execution.”

-Former President Donald Trump has questioned the shooting and why the name of the officer who shot Babbitt was not released, a question raised by a growing number of Republicans, including Rep. Marjorie Taylor Greene of Georgia, who has said that lawmakers should “demand justice” for Babbitt.
+Former President Donald Trump has questioned the shooting and why the name of the officer who shot Babbitt was not released.

+He released a statement this month in which he said Babbitt was “murdered at the hands of someone who should never have pulled the trigger of his gun.”

 Babbitt’s husband has sued to force the release of investigative files related to the shooting and her family has threatened to seek damages from the Capitol Police for her killing.